 Estes Park Snowshoeing Tours can be an amazing way to experience Rocky Mountain National Park during a winter trip.
 If you can hike and jog downhill you can snowshoe!
-If you can't jog slowly downhill, you should consider one of our winter driving tours.
+If you can't jog slowly downhill, you should consider a Winter Hike or one of our winter driving tours.
 Once at the trail head we'll hike/snowshoe the trails to explore a world under a blanket of powder.
 Our 3.5 hour Snowshoeing Tour takes you to Dream Lake, the best 1 mile trail in Rocky Mountain National Park.

 On the way down we can use side trails and head off trail to get the full experience of snowshoeing in deep snow.
 If we have just the right snow conditions on the way down we can also take some slides sitting on your rear end as you slide down a hillside.
 We will also do some downhill jogging and in a few spots if you feel adventurous do some snowshoe sliding while standing for a foot or two on the steeper declines.

 On a 6 or 8 hour snowshoeing tour we can go much farther, up to 3 or 4 miles or more one way to see some of the most amazing winter landscapes in North America.
 For those options check out the Hiking Tour page for more details on the trails.
 These trips are recommend for folks in good physical shape that walk or hike on a regular basis.
 Longer trips offer more off trail hiking when we head downhill, but there are generally fewer if any sliding opportunities.

 (Total Is Shown - NOT Per Person, Rate Is The Same For 1 Or 2 Guests)

 |1 or 2